-The Peet Group achieved an operating profit2 and statutory profit3 after tax of \$44.8 million for the year ended 30 June 2017, which represents an increase of 5% on FY16.

-The increase in profit was achieved on the back of continuing strong conditions across the Group's east coast markets, with price growth continuing to be achieved, particularly across the Victoria portfolio.
-FY17 also saw the level of enquiries and sales improve across the Group's Queensland projects, underpinning an improved performance from this portfolio.
+The Peet Group achieved an operating profit2 and statutory profit3 after tax of \$49.1 million for the year ended 30 June 2018, which represents an increase of 10% on FY17.
+This represents a solid result underpinned by the continuing favourable conditions across the Group's east coast markets, with price growth continuing to be achieved, particularly across the Victoria and ACT/NSW portfolios.
+FY18 also saw total sales and settlements improve across the Group's Queensland portfolio on the back of Flagstone and Eden's Crossing.

-The Group derived EBITDA5 of \$91.1 million during FY17, compared to \$89.8 million in FY16, with a margin of 29% (FY16: 32%).
-The margin is always impacted by the product mix developed and sold in line with prevailing market conditions during the year.
-The FY17 margin was also affected by the substantial completion in FY16 of several successful projects across the country.
-Additionally, FY17 saw a ramping up of production across the Queensland portfolio, particularly at Flagstone, where the initial focus has been on building market share and momentum.
+The Group derived EBITDA5 of \$101.3 million during FY18, compared to \$91.1 million in FY17, with a margin of 34% (FY17: 29%).
+The improved EBITDA5 and EBITDA margin is predominantly attributable to the price growth achieved across the Victoria and Queensland portfolio, the settlement of super lots and a continuing focus on efficiencies across the business.

-The performance has resulted in earnings per share of 9.1 cents for the year ended 30 June 2017, compared to 8.7 cents per share in FY16, representing an increase of 5%.
+The performance has resulted in earnings per share of 10.02 cents for the year ended 30 June 2018, compared to 9.1 cents per share in FY17, representing an increase of 10%.